alongd/RMG-Py/documentation/source/reference/cantherm/index.rst

 Job classes
 ===========

-.. currentmodule:: rmgpy.cantherm
+.. currentmodule:: rmgpy.arkane

 =============================== ================================================
 Class                           Description
 =============================== ================================================
-:class:`CanTherm`               Main class for CanTherm jobs :class:`StatMechJob`            Compute the molecular degrees of freedom for a molecular conformation :class:`ThermoJob`              Compute the thermodynamic properties of a species :class:`KineticsJob`            Compute the high pressure-limit rate coefficient for a reaction using transition state theory
+:class:`Arkane`                 Main class for Arkane jobs :class:`StatMechJob`            Compute the molecular degrees of freedom for a molecular conformation :class:`ThermoJob`              Compute the thermodynamic properties of a species :class:`KineticsJob`            Compute the high pressure-limit rate coefficient for a reaction using transition state theory